dpayne/cli-visualizer/README.md

 ### Arch Linux

-The Arch Linux install is much simpler since an AUR package exist for cli-visualizer
+The Arch Linux install is much simpler since an AUR package exist for cli-visualizer.

 	yaourt -S cli-visualizer

+You will have to copy config and colors manually.

+## Setup

+At least one of the following needs to be configured (and linked in the config): mpd, alsa and pulseaudio

-## MPD Setup
+### MPD Setup

 The visualizer needs to use mpd's fifo output file to read in the audio stream.
 To do this, add the following lines to your mpd config file.